dapp-org/uniswap-v2-test/README.md

 ## Usage

-1. Ensure that [Dapp](https://github.com/dapphub/dapptools/tree/master/src/dapp) is installed.
+1. Install `nix` (or ensure dapptools and gnu sed are present in `$PATH`)
-2. `git submodule update` if running for the first time.
+2. `git submodule update --init --recursive` if running for the first time.
-3. Execute the `./test` file from the project root directory.
+3. Run `nix-shell --command "./test"`